CodeYourFuture/wordpress-module/lesson2.md

 ## WP_Query

 So by now you may be thinking, that's okay but what if I wan't to fetch my own content and display it?
 Can we use the loop wherever we want?
 Can we have multiple loops on a page?
-For this we use WP_Query, a powerful and flexible WordPress class that allows us to use the Loop with our own options (arguments).
+For this we use WP_Query, a powerful and flexible WordPress class that allows us to use the Loop with our own options (by passing in arguments).

 **Exercise**